 Around Brisbane the main pest birds are pigeons and in some areas, the aggressive feral Indian Mynah.
 Both these birds tend to force other species away from the buildings and areas they dominate.
 Pigeons are particularly messy and their nests do attract bird lice.
-The Indian Mynahs attack other native birds and as they breed will gradually come to dominate a street or area; as intelligent social birds, they can be very difficult to catch and control, becoming a pest because of the noise they make as well as very untidy nests and bird lice.
+The Indian mynahs attack other native birds and as they breed will gradually come to dominate a street or area; as intelligent social birds, they can be very difficult to catch and control, becoming a pest because of the noise they make as well as very untidy nests and bird lice.

-Unlike most pest controllers, our service staff carries a variety of different traps and control devices as well as ladders to investigate roofs and we specialize in controlling pests with both feathers and fur!
+Unlike most pest controllers, our service staff carries a variety of different traps and control devices as well as ladders to investigate roofs and we specialise in controlling pests with both feathers and fur!

 Pest Control Facts

-So, call Peter Possum for a humane effective solution to your Brisbane wildlife pest problem, whatever animal it may be.
+So, call Peter Possum for a humane and effective solution to your Brisbane wildlife pest problem, whatever animal it may be.